stefanocostantini/DW-CL-Project-BCCZ/README.md

 ### Structure

-The core of the analysis is contained in this two files:
+The core of the analysis is contained in these three files:

+- `Customers_by_product.sql`
 - `data_and_analysis.php`
 - `analysis.R`

-Note that some of the key `SQL` queries, to obtain the data for the analysis but also to create a network graph, are contained in the `R` file.
+Note that some of the key `SQL` queries, to generate the data for the analysis but also to create a network graph, are contained in both the `R` file and the additional `Customers_by_product.sql` file.
+The latter is called by the setup script after the database is populated.

 ### Implementation